kubernetes/community/contributors/design-proposals/storage/volume-provisioning.md

      `claim.Spec.Selector` or the combination of these parameters is impossible to achieve, it SHOULD report an error and it MUST NOT provision a volume.
-     All errors found during parsing or provisioning SHOULD be send as events on the claim and the provisioner SHOULD retry periodically with step i.
+     All errors found during parsing or provisioning SHOULD be send as events on the claim and the provisioner SHOULD retry periodically with step 1.

      As parsing (and understanding) claim selectors is hard, the sentence "MUST parse ... `claim.Spec.Selector`"  will in typical case lead to simple